CeIest/Scanning-tips/Digital-scan-guide.md

 Finally, use the denoiser of your choice directly within PS, and you're done!<br>
+DISCLAIMER: This artist does NOT use any kind of artistic noise in their illustrations.
+The noise we see are made by scanning, we can then safely remove it!<br>
 ![DIGITAL 09](/Assets/Digital-009.jpg)<br>

 Here are some comparison of the results:<br>